 Formal Garden: on the Castle’s doorstep

-The main Castle Garden (to the west) creates a formal setting for Aldourie whilst hinting at playful associations with the property such as the turret-inspired topiary trees, and historic references like the planned fortress-inspired bastions.
-This is an already impressive space combining order with fun to heighten the exclusive use experience; we want the garden, though formal, to be used and enjoyed by private guests.
+The main Castle Garden (to the west) creates a formal setting for Aldourie whilst hinting at playful associations with the property.
+Examples of which are seen in the turret-inspired topiary trees and historic references like the planned fortress-inspired bastions.
+This is an already impressive space combining order with fun to heighten the exclusive use experience.
+The idea is for the garden, though formal, to be used and enjoyed by private guests.

 Walled Garden and Glasshouses: for ‘living off the Estate’

-Restored to a very high standard, this by comparison to the Castle garden has a rugged feel and features attractive dry walls made with a local stone.
+Restored to a very high standard, this by comparison to the Castle garden has a rugged feel.
+It features attractive dry walls made with a local stone.
 Walking into it you definitely feel as though it belongs in the highlands.
-Its central area is primarily for vegetable and fruit production (including high value crops and soft fruit) to supply the castle kitchen as well as the other Wildland properties.
+Its central area is primarily for vegetable and fruit production (including high value crops and soft fruit).
+These are used to supply the castle kitchen as well as the other Wildland properties.
 You may remember the glasshouses being restored in 2016.
 These stunning creations, originally dating from the mid-18th Century, are also growing fruit and veg and open for exclusive use guests to wander through.

 Arboretum: historic discoveries through hard work

-This has been a major renovation job and along the way was the discovery of a fine tree collection dating back to the 19th Century which Aldourie is committed to nurturing.
-Any added design element has been carefully planned; for example the winding paths and interweaving patches of plants at the foot of the trees will in effect guide Castle guests from one garden to another and be designed so that not one part of the arboretum goes undiscovered.
-The burial ground is also a significant historical feature and so work was carried out to tidy this area and preserve its ornamentation and archaeological relevance.
+This has been a major renovation job.
+Along the way was the discovery of a fine tree collection dating back to the 19th Century which Aldourie is committed to nurturing.
+All design elements have been carefully planned, for example, the winding paths and interweaving plant patches at the foot trees.
+These will, in effect, guide Castle guests from one garden to another allowing no aspect of the arboretum to go undiscovered.
+The burial ground is also a significant historical feature.
+Therefore, work was carried out to tidy this area and preserve its ornamentation and archaeological relevance.

 Parkland: keeping it green

-There are further plans afoot to create a landscape of wild meadow and Highland cattle but for now the parkland starts to rejuvenate with new trees whilst an Estate railing has clearly separated the Castle setting from the wider park.
+There are further plans afoot to create a landscape of wild meadow and Highland cattle.
+But for now, the parkland starts to rejuvenate with new trees.
+Guests will notice that an Estate railing has clearly separated the Castle setting from the wider park.